holy-sheets/holysheets/docs/en/authentication/oauth2.md

 **Note**: Replace 'YOUR_CLIENT_ID_HERE', 'YOUR_CLIENT_SECRET_HERE', and 'YOUR_REFRESH_TOKEN_HERE' with your actual credentials obtained from the previous steps.

 ### 3.2.
-Integrating HolySheets with OAuth2
+Integrating HolySheets! with OAuth2

-Create or update your index.ts file in the src directory to set up HolySheets with the OAuth2 client.
+Create or update your index.ts file in the src directory to set up HolySheets! with the OAuth2 client.

 ```Typescript
 // src/index.ts